 I work on philosophical logic and formal epistemology, and often on the connection between these.

-One area of great interest to me is self-referential probabilities and probabilistic liar paradoxes (the topic of my PhD thesis).
-There's a video of me talking about this project here.
-I'm also working on risk-weighted expected utility theory and whether it can "play nice" with accuracy, or "epistemic utility theory".
+One area of great interest to me is self-referential probabilities and probabilistic liar paradoxes (the topic of my PhD thesis), thought of primarily with "probability" understood as one's degrees-of-belief.
+I'm also working on risk-weighted expected utility theory and imprecise probabilities and whether they can "play nice" with accuracy, or "epistemic utility theory".
 For more information on my research see my research page.